adeylab/unidex/README.md

   -R  [STR]   Run Folder (where fastq files are present) -M  [LIST]  Mode list - modes must be specified in the modes.cfg file (/home/groups/oroaklab/demultiplex/unidex_modes.cfg)
               Modes must be comma separated and will demultiplex in specified order listed.
+  -l          Delayed mode.
+Will wait until fastq files are propagated
+              in the specified fastq directory (-r), then will run.
+              Only works when specifying run name, not individual fastq files.

 Default Options:
   -O  [STR]   Output folder (def = run name, -R)